 Quite without me realising, pop-up adventure playgrounds have become quite popular in my community.
 I am obviously delighted, but boy has it been busy!
 Here are some little reflections of some of those events this month: ***** 1.
 Radcliffe Market 3rd May The 4 of them...

 Simon Rix has been in playwork since he was 17, taking roles at all levels in adventure playgrounds and advocacy for children’s right to play.
 We knew it was essential that his passion, experience and political context be represented in this young and growing...

-By Sara Pillen Sara signed up as an independent organizer in April, and hosted her first pop-up adventure playground as part of an event called Diggiefest.
+Sara signed up as an independent organiser in April, and hosted her first pop-up adventure playground as part of an event called Diggiefest.
 She shares some information and images from that event here.
-On 25 and 26 August 2017, in Belgium, a tiny...
+On 25 and 26 August 2017, in Belgium, a tiny country in Europe,...

 By Morgan 9 weeks.
 10,000 miles.
 18 stops.
 The Pop-Up Adventure Play team has met and played with literally thousands of people, from coast to coast, in big cities and small towns, on mountains and in prairies, in parks and schools and lecture halls, with new friends...

 By Morgan Well, we’re on the final stretch of our Grand Canadian Tour!
 Our last stop in BC was Surrey and included both a pop-up adventure playground and a screening of The Land.
 These two events were hosted by Child Care Options and gave us the chance to meet folks...